creativetechnologylab/python-for-beginners/introduction.md

 - To effectively manage diverse Python project requirements, we employ virtual environments.
 - Conda and Mamba facilitate quick creation of virtual environments and library installations.
 - IDEs provide comprehensive tools and features to streamline and facilitate the entire software development process, including code writing, debugging, and project management.
-- Python can be used in an interactive mode, in notebooks, or in standard Python files.
+- Python can be used in the terminal, in Python script files, or in notebooks.

 ---
 [List of Contents](README.md) | [Next](variables.md)